AlaieT/pytorch-spice-cnn/README.md

 - -s --scaler - path to dataset scaler file (creates during train)
 - -m --model - path to model file

+## Contribution

+Contributions to this project are welcome and appreciated.
+If you find any issues, have suggestions for improvements, or want to add new features, please feel free to submit a pull request.

+Please ensure that your contributions align with the project's coding style and follow best practices.
+Also, make sure to test your changes thoroughly before submitting a pull request.

+## License

+This project is licensed under the MIT License.
+Feel free to use and modify the code for your own purposes.